MI 84

-The MI 84 (French: Matériel d'Interconnexion de 1984, English: interconnection rolling stock of 1984), also known as the Class Z 8100 is a dual-voltage electric multiple unit trainset that is operated on line B of the Réseau Express Régional (RER), a hybrid suburban commuter and rapid transit system serving Paris and its Île-de-France suburbs.
+The MI 84 (French: Matériel d'Interconnexion de 1984, English: interconnection rolling stock of 1984), also known as the Class Z 8100, is a dual-voltage electric multiple unit trainset that is operated on line B of the Réseau Express Régional (RER), a hybrid suburban commuter and rapid transit system serving Paris and its Île-de-France suburbs.

 The 73 four-car trains were built by a consortium of French manufacturers Alstom and ANF Industrie (which would be purchased by Bombardier in 1989 before the end of the deliveries).
 The final assembly of the trains was performed at Alstom's Valenciennes factory and ANF's Crespin factory between 1985 and 1990.

 The design of the MI 84 was derived from the earlier MI 79 built for the RER B, but with modifications to make it better suited for the RER A line.
 The introduction of double-decker trainsets on the RER A allowed the MI 84 trains to be shifted to the RER B by 24 February 2017.

 History

 In the late 1980s, the RER A was being extended west of Paris onto tracks that were part of the existing SNCF network, with the Cergy branch opening in 1988 and the Poissy branch opening in 1989.
-These tracks were powered with 25kV AC traction power, not the 1.5 kV DC used on RATP's existing tracks.
+These tracks were powered with 25 kV AC traction power, not the 1.5 kV DC used on RATP's existing tracks.
 This required new equipment, capable of operating on both networks (interconnecting).
-The existing MS 61 equipment was only capable of operating under 1.5kV DC and the RER A rolling stock fleet was in need of expansion after earlier extensions to the east of Paris.
+The existing MS 61 equipment was only capable of operating under 1.5 kV DC and the RER A rolling stock fleet was in need of expansion after earlier extensions to the east of Paris.

 To meet the need, in 1984 RATP purchased the MI 84 (French: Matériel d'Interconnexion de 1984, English: interconnection rolling stock of 1984) based on the earlier MI 79 which was still in production.

 The MI 84 would prove to be somewhat problematic on the RER A line.
 Two trainsets coupled together were only 208 m long, compared to three MS 61 trainsets which could be up to 220 m long.
 As the only equipment capable of serving the Cergy and Poissy branches, the MI 84 trainsets also received intense usage.

 Between 1990 and 2005, ridership on the RER A was growing at an average of 9% per year, leaving RATP looking for ways to increase capacity on the line.
 In 1997, the agency introduced the MI 2N Altéo, a double-deck, dual-voltage trainset.
 The double-deck trains proved so successful and popular, all remaining single-level trainsets were replaced with another order of double-deckers, the MI 09.

 After the purchase of the double-deck equipment, the MI 84 trainsets were reassigned to the RER B which needed additional equipment to handle increasing passenger traffic.

 As of 2020, all of the MI 84 trainsets are on the RER B, stored in good condition at Torcy or scrapped.